Ernst Graf zu Reventlow

 Ernst Christian Einar Ludvig Detlev, Graf zu Reventlow (18 August 1869 – 21 November 1943) was a German naval officer, journalist and Nazi politician.
-A conservative aristocrat and a German nationalist, he was a member of several right-wing parties before transferring his allegiance to Adolf Hitler and the Nazi Party in 1927.
+A conservative aristocrat and a German nationalist, he was a member of several right-wing parties but also was attracted to National Bolshevism before transferring his allegiance to Adolf Hitler and the Nazi Party in 1927, becoming a member of its Strasserist wing.
 He was a long-serving deputy in the Reichstag of the Weimar Republic and Nazi Germany from 1924 until his death.

 Family and early life

 Ernst Christian Einar Ludvig Detlev, Graf (Count) zu Reventlow was born at Husum, Schleswig-Holstein, the son of Ludvig Christian Detlev Frederik, Graf zu Reventlow (1824–1893), a Danish nobleman, and Emilie Julie Anna Louise Rantzau (1834–1905).
 His younger sister was Fanny zu Reventlow (1871–1918), the "Bohemian Countess" of Schwabing.

 After graduating from secondary school, Reventlow embarked upon a career in the German Imperial Navy in 1888, reaching the rank of Kapitänleutnant, before his marriage to a Frenchwoman, Marie-Gabrielle-Blanche d'Allemont [de Broutillot] (1873 – 1937), forced him to resign his commission in 1899.
 He moved to Central America to seek his fortune as a planter before returning to Germany in 1905.
 At that time, he became a free-lance writer on naval issues, and later general politics.
 At the Reichstag elections of 1907 and 1912, he ran unsuccessfully as a candidate of the far right-wing German Social Party.
 He was a member of the leadership of the Pan-German League and was a strong supporter of German colonial policy.
 He also served as editor-in-chief of the Alldeutsche Blätter from 1908 to 1914.